airvlab/cathsim/README.md

 ## Quickstart

-A quick way to run the simulation blood within the cathsim environment.
+A quick way to run the simulation the fluid within the cathsim environment.

 ```python
 from cathsim.cathsim.env import run_env_fluid